sora-xor/sora-docs/src/snippets/explore-polkaswap.md

 ![](/.gitbook/assets/polkaswap-explore-tokens.png)

-- [Trade:](https://polkaswap.io/#/explore/books) The trade tab displays a list of the available orderbook pairs, including information such as the price, daily percentage and volume, and the total value locked. (*This diagram will be updated as more Orderbook pairs are added*.)
+- [Trade:](https://polkaswap.io/#/explore/books) The trade tab displays a list of the available orderbook pairs, including information such as the price, daily percentage and volume, and the total value locked.

 ![](/.gitbook/assets/polkaswap-explore-books.png)